anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: By accepting yourself and being fully what you are, your presence can make others happy.
+Quote: We make our own fortunes and we call them fate.

-By: Jane Roberts
+By: Benjamin Disraeli